Last Updated on July 26, 2019

 The road trip directly from Melbourne to Adelaide can easily be driven in a day, though breaking it up into two days or even longer is a good idea as there is plenty to see along the way.

-Diverting down along the Great Ocean Road is definitely worth considering, it would take about 12 hours and cover just under 1000kms although a side trip up through the Grampian Mountains could be thrown in too.
+Diverting down along the Great Ocean Road is definitely worth considering, it will take longer but is defiintely recommeded if you have time and haven’t seen that part of Australia.
+A side trip up through the Grampian Mountains could be included in an itinerary too.

 Suggested Driving Route – 2 Days